Making The Most Of President’s Day This February

 Studies show that being in nature can benefit mental and physical health.
 By spending President’s Day in a historical nature spot, you can learn more about the US and regulate your nervous system through exposure to the outdoors.
 A national park or forest may be valuable if you’re not interested in celebrating the presidents but want to appreciate your country.

-Learn about the US presidents
+Learn about US presidents such as Washington and Lincoln

 Learning about all US presidents can be one way to celebrate President’s Day.
 Each president had different contributions to US history, and learning about these contributions can be a way to appreciate those in power who made positive strides toward diversity, equality, and other movements focused on civil rights.